 Photoshop, Illustrator, and QuarkXPress entered my world and I dove in head first.
-I surfaced long enough to land a graphic design job and, later, build a two-year Associate Degree program in graphic design at a local community college.
+I surfaced long enough to land a graphic design job, and later built a two-year Associate Degree program in graphic design at a local community college.
 I taught there for nine years.

 Teaching was obviously my calling.

 My job required a master's degree, so I studied graphics via distance learning while teaching full time.
 Master's degree earned.
 Then I realized I wanted my terminal degree in case a university called on me.
 I traveled 200 miles south once per week to take classes while continuing to teach full time.
 It took over two years, but I earned my MFA degree.

 Then the book deal came along.
 A textbook salesman tried to get me to use their book for my photography and Photoshop classes.
 No way, I said.
 The book had misinformation.
 He asked if I wanted to write a book.
 Two and a half years later, the book (Photography for the 21st Century) was finished and published worldwide.
 It took pure tenacity to write that book while teaching full time.